Phase Diagram of the Spin-$1/2$ Triangular $J_1$-$J_2$ Heisenberg Model on a 3-leg Cylinder: Phase Diagram

 In order to better visualize the nature of the short-range correlations in each phase, \fref{fig:RLV} shows the NN and NNN bonds, colored according to the value and sign of the spin-spin correlation.
 The four phases are:

 \begin{enumerate}

 \item A \textbf{$\mathbf{120^{\circ}}$ state} (cf. \fref{fig:RLV}(a)) that exists in the fourth quadrant of \fref{fig:PhaseDiagram}.
 The $120^{\circ}$ state is critical (see \sref{sec:critical} below), with power-law correlations and gapless excitations.
 This is in contrast to the 2D model, which has long-range tripartite magnetic ordering.
 However long-range magnetic ordering is forbidden in our 3-leg cylinder due to the Mermin-Wagner theorem\cite{MerminWagner66}, which excludes $SU(2)$ symmetry-broken long-range order in 1D.
-The $120^{\circ}$ state is C$_6$ rotational symmetric, parity-symmetric (P-symmetric), time-reversal-symmetric (T-symmetric), and planar (see \sref{sec:chirality} below).
+The $120^{\circ}$ state is parity-symmetric (P-symmetric), time-reversal-symmetric (T-symmetric), and planar (see \sref{sec:chirality} below).
+We find that the NN spin-spin correlation functions are C$_6$ symmetric in this phase (cf. Fig. \ref{fig:correlations}); however chiral correlators are $C_3$ symmetric, reflecting the antiferrochiral ordering (cf. section \ref{sec:Chiral}).
 This state persists in the first quadrant up to a quantum critical point at non-trivial $\theta_c \simeq 6.5^{\circ}$.
 The existence of $120^{\circ}$ state is consistent with spin-wave results of Jolicouer et al.\cite{Jolicoeur90} Although the transition point of spin-wave calculations is located at $\theta_{SWT} = \tan^{-1} \frac{1}{8} \simeq 7.125^{\circ}$ compared to our value of $6.5^{\circ}$.

 \item Upon increasing $\theta > 6.5^{\circ}$, the system changes phase to a two-sublattice commensurate spin state with a \textbf{columnar} structure (cf. \fref{fig:RLV}(b)), which is also gapless.
-This is in contrast to the 2D model, which has long-range columnar order.\cite{CCMSpinLiquid,QMCSpinLiquid1,QMCSpinLiquid2} However this ordering is forbidden in 1D for the same reason as the $120^\circ$ state.
+This is consistent with the 2D model, which has long-range columnar order.\cite{CCMSpinLiquid,QMCSpinLiquid1,QMCSpinLiquid2} However this ordering is forbidden in 1D for the same reason as the $120^\circ$ state.
 The columnar state is quasi-long-range, C$_6$ rotational symmetry broken, P-symmetric, T-symmetric, and planar.
 This phase can be thought of as a planar version of the standard G-type antiferromagnetism.\cite{Getzlaff07}